Efficient Data Representation by Selecting Prototypes with Importance Weights: Introduction

 \section{Introduction}

-Interpretable modeling has received a lot of attention in recent times \cite{lime,Kim16,irt,decl,twl}.
-The reason being that nearly every real application with a human making decisions at its helm needs to have confidence in the model before he/she can trust its judgment.

-\eat{Interestingly, interpretability has also become important in deep learning \cite{gan} given all the recent studies \cite{carlini,gan} showing their susceptibilities to slightly perturbed adversarial examples.}
+\eat{Interpretable modeling has received a lot of attention in recent times \cite{lime,Kim16,irt,decl,twl}.
+The reason being that nearly every real application with a human making decisions at its helm needs to have confidence in the model before its judgment can be trusted.
+Interestingly, interpretability has also become important in deep learning \cite{gan} given all the recent studies \cite{carlini,gan} showing their susceptibilities to slightly perturbed adversarial examples.
+A successful approach in understanding human evaluations has been to explain decisions made by an application by mining important and influential data points or features that best describe these decisions}

-A successful approach in human evaluations has been to explain decisions by extracting important and influential data points or features, even without supervision \cite{Kim16,koh17,weiser1982programmers}.
-These approaches can be unified as finding a subset $S$ out of a collection $V$ of items (data points, features, etc.) that maximize a scoring function $F(S)$.
+A successful approach in understanding real world data on which machine learning models are built to enable automated decision making, is to extract important and influential data points or features that best describes the underlying data \cite{Kim16,koh17,weiser1982programmers}.
+These approaches can be unified as finding a subset $S$ out of a collection $V$ of items (data points, features, etc.) that maximize a scoring function $f(S)$.
 The scoring function measures the information, relevance and quality of the selection.
 It may also discourage redundancy to obtain compact, informative subsets.
-Such subset selection problems also apply when merely summarizing data sets to offer a data scientist a first impression of the scope of a data set, when identifying outliers, and for compressing training data sets to accelerate the training of data-hungry deep learning methods.
-The desiderata for the scoring function naturally imply notions of \emph{diminishing returns}: for any two sets $S \subset T \subset V$ and any item $i \notin T$, it holds that $F(S \cup \{i\}) - F(S) \geq F(T \cup \{i\}) - F(T)$.
-This is exactly the definition of the rich mathematical concept of \emph{submodularity} \cite{fujishige05,lo83}.
-Importantly, submodularity often implies tractable algorithms with perhaps surprisingly good theoretical guarantees.
+Such subset selection problems are predominately useful when summarizing data sets to offer data scientists a first impression of the scope of a data set, in identifying outliers, and for compressing training data sets to accelerate the training of data-hungry deep learning methods.
+The desiderata for the scoring function naturally imply notions of \emph{diminishing returns}: for any two sets $S \subset T \subset V$ and any item $i \notin T$, it holds that $f(S \cup \{i\}) - f(S) \geq f(T \cup \{i\}) - f(T)$.
+A scoring function satisfying this diminishing return property is called a \emph{submodular} function \cite{fujishige05,lo83}.
+Importantly, submodularity often implies tractable algorithms with good theoretical guarantees.